mebjas/html5-qrcode/README.md

   /**
    * Creates an instance of this class.
    *
-   * @param elementId Id of the HTML element.
+   * @param elementOrElementId - The HTML DOM element or Id of the HTML element.
    * @param config Extra configurations to tune the code scanner.
    * @param verbose - If true, all logs would be printed to console.
    */
   constructor(
-    elementId: string,
-    config: Html5QrcodeScannerConfig | undefined,
-    verbose: boolean | undefined);

-  /**
-   * Creates instance of this class.
-   *
-   * @param element The HTML DOM element.
-   * @param config Extra configurations to tune the code scanner.
-   * @param verbose - If true, all logs would be printed to console.
-   */
-  public constructor(
-    element: HTMLElement,
+    elementOrElementId: string | HTMLElement,
     config: Html5QrcodeScannerConfig | undefined,
     verbose: boolean | undefined);